makerdao/mips/MIP0/mip0.md

 **4. Fulfilled Feedback Period Requirements:** This status is given once the MIP has fulfilled the defined Feedback Period and Frozen Period.
 After the MIP has waited out its Feedback Period and Frozen Period, it’s ready for Formal Submission.
 Note that the Feedback Period and Frozen Period can overlap.

-**5. Formal Submission (FS)** - This phase is when MIP Authors submit their complete MIP(s) to the Governance cycle by posting it to the formal submission forum category within the formal submission window of a governance cycle.
+**5. Formal Submission (FS):** This phase is when MIP Authors submit their complete MIP(s) to the Governance cycle by posting it to the formal submission forum category within the formal submission window of a governance cycle.
     - A MIP can be re-submitted to the formal submission process a maximum of 2 additional times (3 total), without having to go through phase 1- 4 again, if it failed to pass due to legitimate external reasons (e.g. got bundled in a governance poll or executive vote with a controversial proposal - subject to the governance facilitators judgement).

-**6. Approved by the Governance Facilitator(s)**: This phase is when the MIP must be formally approved by the Governance Facilitators.
+**6. Approved by the Governance Facilitator(s):** This phase is when the MIP must be formally approved by the Governance Facilitators.

 - Once approved by the Governance Facilitator, the MIP will be included in the inclusion poll of the Governance cycle.
 - If the MIP is not approved by the Governance Facilitator, it may be reconsidered at a later date to enter the Governance cycle.

-**7. Governance Cycle**: This phase is when MKR holders vote on whether to include the MIP in the governance poll, ultimately determining whether or not the MIP can formally enter the governance cycle.
+**7. Governance Cycle:** This phase is when MKR holders vote on whether to include the MIP in the governance poll, ultimately determining whether or not the MIP can formally enter the governance cycle.
 - Once approved for the governance poll, MKR holders determine whether to accept or reject the package of proposals in the governance poll and finally to ratify the result in the executive vote.

 **8. Executive Vote:** This phase is when the MIP becomes officially ratified or not.
 Determined by MKR holders, the executive vote ultimately accepts or rejects the MIP.